cli/cli/.github/CONTRIBUTING.md

 Please do:

-* check existing issues to verify that the [bug][bug issues] or [feature request][feature request issues] has not already been submitted
+* Check existing issues to verify that the [bug][bug issues] or [feature request][feature request issues] has not already been submitted.
-* open an issue if things aren't working as expected
+* Open an issue if things aren't working as expected.
-* open an issue to propose a significant change
+* Open an issue to propose a significant change.
-* open a pull request to fix a bug
+* Open a pull request to fix a bug.
-* open a pull request to fix documentation about a command
+* Open a pull request to fix documentation about a command.
-* open a pull request for an issue with the `help-wanted` label and leave a comment claiming it
+* Open a pull request for an issue with the `help-wanted` label and leave a comment claiming it.

 Please avoid:

-* adding installation instructions specifically for your OS/package manager
+* Adding installation instructions specifically for your OS/package manager.
-* opening pull requests for any issue marked `core`. these issues require additional context from the core CLI team at GitHub and any external pull requests will not be accepted
+* Opening pull requests for any issue marked `core`.
+These issues require additional context from the core CLI team at GitHub and any external pull requests will not be accepted.

 ## Building the project